IABTechLab/uid2docs/docs/guides/integration-aws-entity-resolution.md

    - Then, under **Partner services**, choose **Unified ID2.0**.
    - Click **Next**.

-     If you've subscribed to the Unified ID 2.0 product on Amazon Data Exchange (see [Subscribe to UID2 on AWS Data Exchange](#subscribe-to-uid2-on-aws-data-exchange)), you'll see an **Approved** message.
+     If you completed the earlier step, see [Subscribe to UID2 on AWS Data Exchange](#subscribe-to-uid2-on-aws-data-exchange), you'll see an **Approved** message.

 3. Define the data output:
    - For **Data Output Destination**, specify the URI of the S3 bucket that you want to use for your output data.
 Select the data format: Normalized or Original.